top of page

 cc544b16b4e26c01eb8049b639c6b02f.jpg

-Munyamadzi GMA
+Musalangu GMA

 Collaborative Management Partnership

-Munyamadzi Game Management Area
+Musalangu Game Management Area

-Established on February 1, 1971, Munyamadzi GMA has evolved into a sanctuary for an array of wildlife species.
+The Musalangu GMA has evolved into a sanctuary for an array of wildlife species.
 Migratory buffalo herds, majestic elephants, lions and leopards, wild dogs, and endemic antelope species coalesce within its boundaries, crafting a vibrant tableau of natural diversity that enchants visitors and researchers alike.

-Despite its ecological magnificence, Munyamadzi GMA confronts a spectrum of challenges outlined in its general management plan spanning 2020 to 2030.
+Despite its ecological magnificence, Musalangu GMA confronts a spectrum of challenges outlined in its general management plan spanning 2020 to 2030.
 Deforestation, unsustainable fishing practices, poaching, habitat degradation, and human-wildlife conflicts beset the area, compounded by socio-economic disparities and infrastructural deficiencies that confront the estimated 8,500+ community members in the GMA.

 In response to these pressing issues, a paradigm shift towards collaborative management partnerships emerges as imperative.
-Traditional government conservation methodologies have proven insufficient in addressing the multifaceted challenges plaguing Munyamadzi GMA.
+Traditional government conservation methodologies have proven insufficient in addressing the multifaceted challenges plaguing Musalangu GMA.
 Instead, an inclusive approach uniting governmental bodies, local communities, conservation entities, and private stakeholders is indispensable in navigating towards a sustainable future for the GMA and its inhabitants.

-The Munyamadzi GMA Collaborative Management Partnership
+The Musalangu GMA Collaborative Management Partnership

 Collaborative Management Partnerships represent a dynamic approach to conservation and sustainable development, leveraging the collective expertise, resources, and commitment of diverse stakeholders.
 At its core, a CMP fosters shared decision-making, participatory governance, and equitable distribution of benefits among stakeholders, including local communities at the heart, government agencies, non-governmental organizations, and private sector entities.